 This course is primarily for students in special education.
 It includes methods and materials for a wide number of reading problems encountered among exceptional learners.
 The course emphasizes diagnosing reading difficulties and techniques of remediation.
 This course includes a clinical.
-R2S Literacy Course, students must earn a C or better in the course for certification.
+R2S Literacy Course. students must earn a C or better in the course for certification.
+3.000 Education EDU 301 Major credit.